tlepple/k8-training-workshop/templates/template.code.md

    - Connect to the running container and check `/app/pim` to ensure the Git repository has been cloned or updated as expected.
 This container does not run like most docker containers, it is operating more like a linux VM.
 It will run continously until you shut it down.

   ```
-docker exec -it aws-ad-auth bash
+docker exec -it <YOUR NAMESPACE HERE>-aws-ad-auth bash
   ```

 2. Setup a local aws config file with profiles you have access to from Azure AD credentials